thenew/views/posts/cinema-88-part-4.md

 </style>

-The more I look for films released in 1988 and the more I found ones so after the [first](/posts/cinema-88-part-1) [three](/posts/cinema-88-part-2) [parts](/posts/cinema-88-disney-plus-edition), this fourth list is far from the last.
+The more I look for films released in 1988 and the more I found new ones, so after the [first](/posts/cinema-88-part-1) [three](/posts/cinema-88-part-2) [parts](/posts/cinema-88-disney-plus-edition), this fourth list is far from the last.

-Thankfully, I had again good (and bad) surprises discovering some notable films from 88.
+Thankfully, once again, I had good (and bad) surprises discovering some films from 88.
+This time, they all have, at least, one star in the casting.
-I’m still watching them on streaming services and French TVs but I’ll soon have to find other ways.
+I’m still watching them on streaming services and French TVs, but I’ll soon have to find other ways.

-<h2 data-content="">Forgotten Famous</h2>
+<h2 data-content="">Low-key VIPs</h2>

 <h2 class="with-credits" data-content='Bloodsport'>Bloodsport</h2>
 <div class="credits">directed by Newt Arnold</div>

 [![screenshot of Bloodsport](/assets/88_4/bloodsport.png)](/assets/88_4/bloodsport.png)

-JCVD is really strong in this one even if the martial quality of the film is poor and the story is thin.
+JCVD is really strong in this one, even if the martial quality of the film is poor and the story is thin.
 But I enjoyed some sceneries, like the intro showing the arena.
-French dubbed version is as bad as you can imagine from 1988.
+The French dubbed version is as bad as you can imagine from 1988.
 I was surprised to learn, at the end, that the film is based on the true story of Frank Dux.
 It kind of changed my whole perspective.
 It’s been some months since I saw *Bloodsport* and I can no longer tell it apart from another Jean-Claude Van Damme flick from one year later: *Kickboxer*.